istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/upgrade-notes/index.md

 This change impacts internal implementation of how Envoy filters are ordered.
 These filters run in order to implement various functionality.

-The ordering is now consistent across inbound, outbound and gateway proxy modes, as well as HTTP and TCP protocols:
+The ordering is now consistent across inbound, outbound, and gateway proxy modes, as well as HTTP and TCP protocols:

 * Metadata Exchange
 * CUSTOM Authz